 After stints as a silent movie house and a strip club, the Star Theater reopened as a music venue in time for its centennial in 2011.
 Now hosting a variety of music, arts and comedy events, it was voted best music venue in Willamette Week’s 2019 Best of Portland poll.

-Touring rock acts frequently grace the stage at McMenamins Crystal Ballroom, a historic venue in downtown’s West End, which features an unusual floating dance floor.
+Touring rock acts frequently grace the stage at McMenamins Crystal Ballroom, a historic venue in downtown’s West End, which features an unusual floating dance floor, a bar in the back, with seating in a balcony, and standing room close to the stage.

 The 1,400-person, all-ages Roseland Theater features nightly concerts by small local bands, huge national icons and everyone in between.
 The Roseland commonly hosts rap, hip-hop, rock and indie acts, but has seen the likes of artists as diverse as Bob Dylan, Bonnie Raitt, Miles Davis and Prince.
 The main concert area is standing-room only, but it also features an upstairs balcony with seating and adjacent bar.